How to help someone with an eating disorder

 Start a conversation

-If you have mentioned your concerns to the person before, you may have been met with denial, anger or silence.
-Alternatively, it may be elephant in the room that no one dares speak about.
+If you've mentioned your concerns to the person before, you may have been met with denial, anger or silence.
+Alternatively, it may have become the 'elephant in the room' that no-one dares to speak about.

 Talking is important.
 We understand that you may be worried about saying the wrong thing, but this doesn’t equate to the danger of saying nothing at all.
 Here are some tips to help you when you bring up the topic:

-- Don’t focus on food or their body – this can cause the person to feel ashamed, embarrassed or guilty, and they may shut down the conversation.
-Also, don’t try to have the discussion when you are both around food as this will already be a challenging time for them, so they will be less likely to engage with you
+• Don’t focus on food or their body – this can cause the person to feel ashamed, embarrassed or guilty, and they may shut down the conversation.
+Also, don’t try to have the discussion when you're both around food as this will already be a challenging time for them, so they'll be less likely to engage with you

-- Don’t continue if you’re met with denial, anger or silence - but also don’t give up.
+• Don’t continue if you’re met with denial, anger or silence - but also don’t give up.
 We understand that it can be difficult to see someone you care about try and push you away, but remember they are battling with a serious and controlling condition.
-Keep the lines of communication open, regularly check in with how they are feeling and let them know you’re here to talk when they want to
+Keep the lines of communication open, regularly check in with how they're feeling and let them know you’re here to talk when they want to

 Continue to live - and eat - as you would